Inventory Basics - Inventory Management

 The Critical Elements of a Pretty Good Inventory System

-- Units of measure
+- done Units of Measure

 - doneSoftware that tracks all inventory activity

-- Good policies
+- done Good Policies

 Before we get into each of the above elements in more detail, let’s take a moment to explain why these elements are so important.